 Mr. Bernanke may not unveil a third round of quantitative easing (QE) (learn more) today, but he better give some indication HOW the Federal Open Market Committee (learn more) will engage in further easing if and when it is necessary.
 Remember that Jackson Hole, Wyo., speech two years ago, when he signaled QE2?
 He said "that additional purchases of longer-term securities, should the FOMC choose to undertake them, would be effective in further easing financial conditions."

 That certainly happened.
 More details like that is what is needed: A change in forward guidance, at least?
 Other than that, I would hope for more clarity on the economic outlook.

-1) Bundesbank head Jens Weidmann has considered resigning to protest the European Central Bank's plan to buy sovereign debt.
+1) Bundesbank head Jens Weidmann to protest the European Central Bank's plan to buy sovereign debt.
 Remember Axel Weber resigned over the same issue.
 Not sure how big a deal this is, but it is a sign the Germans are split.
 Jorg Asmussen, the German member on the ECB board, appears to be backing Mario Draghi.

 A German government spokesman says German Chancellor Angela Merkel reiterated her support for Weidmann.

 (Confronting the Crisis: Tune in all day Friday to CNBC for coverage on the Fed at Jackson Hole. )

 In the long run, I think this does not mean much.
 In the short run, it will likely delay Spain's request for assistance.
 But they will ask, eventually.
 Another reason I bet the start of the European Financial Stability Facility/European Stability Mechanism bond-buying program will begin elsewhere — like Portugal.
 (Read More: .)

 Once the Bernanke speech is digested, attendance — already thin — will get thinner.
 There is a bit of downside risk: The U.S. market is closed Monday for Labor Day, but all other markets will be open.